Martin-Baker: Operations

 The Martin-Baker company uses its own airfield, Chalgrove Airfield, in Oxfordshire for operational testing of ejection seats.
 In 2016, ejection tests were carried out at Cazaux Air Base; the company's Meteor aircraft testbeds were flown from Chalgrove to France for them.

 Two Gloster Meteor T.7 aircraft, WL419 and WA638, remain in service with the company as flying testbeds.
-Another Meteor (WA634), used in early development of ejection seats, is retained at the RAF Museum at RAF Cosford.
+Another Meteor (WA634), used in early development of ejection seats, is retained at the Royal Air Force Museum Midlands, Cosford.

 Ejection Tie Club

 Martin-Baker also sponsors an "Ejection Tie Club", producing a tie, patch, certificate, tie pin and membership card for those whose lives have been saved by a Martin-Baker ejection seat.
 The company also partnered with Bremont to produce a limited-edition wristwatch for members of the club.
 The watch must be purchased privately, though Martin-Baker does subsidize its cost.
 As of 2019, there are now over 6,000 registered members of the club since it was founded in 1957.